-All users of the Library’s resources are expected to use them in a responsible manner, consistent with the educational, informational and recreational purposes for which they are provided.
+All users of the Library’s resources are expected to use them in a responsible manner, consistent with appropriate behavior in the Library (see Library Use Policy).
 Responsible, ethical use of such resources includes the following:

 - You are responsible for complying with copyright law, licensing agreements and the policies of individual websites that you view.

 - The Library will not tolerate use of its computers and network for an illegal activity or in a way that violates local, state, or federal law.

 - Display of sexually explicit graphics or otherwise offensive material is inappropriate for an open public environment and is prohibited.

 - You may not make any attempt to damage computer software or equipment.

 - You may not make any attempt to alter software configurations in a malicious manner.

 - You may not engage in any fraudulent activities.

 The Library reserves its right to terminate an Internet session at any time.
 Illegal activities or activities that interfere with or disrupt the network, users, services or equipment are prohibited.
 Illegal acts involving Library resources may be subject to prosecution by local, state or federal officials.
 The Library does not routinely monitor public computers, but reserves the right to do so when a violation of this policy or illegal activity is suspected.
 Staff is authorized to take immediate action to protect the security of computers and the network.
 This includes confiscating any removable media, requiring a user to leave a computer or the premises, and contacting law enforcement authorities.